strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 ### Preparation

-This example uses a Kafka cluster deployed with the Strimzi operator.
+This example uses a Kafka cluster deployed with the Strimzi Cluster Operator.
-Before we deploy the application with the bridge sidecar, we have to install the Strimzi cluster operator and deploy the Kafka cluster.
+Before we deploy the application with the bridge sidecar, we have to install the Strimzi Cluster Operator and deploy the Kafka cluster.
-You can install the cluster operator with the installation method you prefer.
+You can install the Cluster Operator with the installation method you prefer.
-And then deploy the Kafka cluster with the TLS client authentication enabled on port 9093 and enabled authorization:
+And then deploy the Kafka cluster with the TLS client authentication enabled on port 9093 and authorization also enabled:

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2